sibyllev/recipeforguac/README.md

 # Git training - a recipe for guac

+- avocado
+- onion
+- salt & pepper

+Put into a bowl and mix.

 An example repository for introductory **Git** training

 - you can add bullets